Tilting objects in singularity categories of toric Gorenstein varieties: Introduction

+Finally, we remark that the method in the above proof does not apply to the higher dimensional torus action case; see Remark \ref{rem:highdim} for an explanation.

 The rest of the paper is devoted to giving a detailed proof of the above theorem.
-It is organized as follows: In \S\ref{sect:NCCR}, we introduce some often used notations and recall some properties of AS-regular algebras, graded Gorenstein algebras and non-commutative crepant resolutions.
-In \S\ref{sect:Generators}, we construct a tilting object in $D_{sg}^{gr}(R^{T})$.
-In \S\ref{sect:proofofmain}, we prove Theorem \ref{MainTh} and also study an example with the tilting object explicitly given.
+It is organized as follows.
+In \S\ref{sect:NCCR}, we introduce some often used notations and recall some properties of AS-regular algebras, graded Gorenstein algebras and non-commutative crepant resolutions.
+In \S\ref{sect:proofofmain1} we prove Theorem \ref{MainTh} for the case where the group is the one dimensional torus, and \S\ref{sect:proofofmain2} we prove the general case.
+In the last section, \S\ref{sect:example}, we study an example where the tilting object is explicitly given.

-\begin{notations} Throughout the paper, $k$ is an algebraically closed field of characteristic zero.
+\begin{notation} Throughout the paper, $k$ is an algebraically closed field of characteristic zero.
 All modules are right modules.
-The dimensions of all commutative rings and varieties are more than one unless otherwise stated. \end{notations}
+The dimensions of all commutative rings and varieties are more than one unless otherwise stated.
+Also in the paper, $(-)^{\bullet}$ stands for a complex.